scaleway/serverless-examples/functions/badge-php/README.md

 ## In this example

-This example shows to create a basic php function with dependencies provided in a composer.json file.
+This example shows to create a basic PHP function with dependencies provided in a composer.json file.

-The function generate a svg image using Twig based on user input.
+The function generates an SVG image using Twig based on user input.

 ## Setup